probablykasper/date-picker-svelte/src/routes/docs.md

 ## DateInput

 Component with an input field that shows the DatePicker component on focus.
+The component will not assign a date value until a specific date is selected in the picker or entered into the field.

 ### Props